jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 is what you want.
 Depending on which OS you are using, we can recommend the following applications:

-**Apple OSX Filezilla** is an outstanding application that not only provides a GUI browser for FTP, SFTP, but it also allows you to browse WebDav, Amazon S3, and OpenStack Swift file systems.
+macOS users might consider [Filezilla](https://en.wikipedia.org/wiki/FileZilla).
+It is an outstanding application that not only provides a GUI browser for FTP, SFTP, but it also allows you to browse WebDav, Amazon S3, and OpenStack Swift file systems.
 It is free to download and install.

-Microsoft Windows **MobaXterm** is our recommended application for accessing the JHPCE cluster, or transferring files to and from the cluster.
-You can also use WinSCP or Putty if you are already familiar with them.
+Our recommended application for Windows users accessing the JHPCE cluster is [MobaXterm](http://mobaxterm.mobatek.net/download-home-edition.html).
+You can also use https://en.wikipedia.org/wiki/WinSCP or [Putty](https://en.wikipedia.org/wiki/PuTTY) if you are already familiar with them.

-## Rclone
+### Rclone
-Rclone can be used to access network file resources, such as OneDrive, Google Drive, and AWS.
-See here for an example of connecting to OneDrive.
+[Rclone](https://en.wikipedia.org/wiki/Rclone) can be used to access network file resources, such as OneDrive, Google Drive, and AWS.
+See [here](onedrive.md) for instructions on using it to connect to Hopkins OneDrive storage.

-## Aspera
+### Aspera
+!!!
+Warning
+    This might be obsolete information as of 20240220 -- that package is no longer visible at the path mentioned below.

-Aspera is a commercial product that allows file transfers that are reportedly 20 times faster than `ftp`.
-If you download data from the NCBI Aspera server or download/upload data from/to JHU CIDR on the Bayview campus, then you will use Aspera.
+[Aspera](https://www.ibm.com/products/aspera) is a commercial product from IBM that allows file transfers that are reportedly 20 times faster than `ftp`.
+If you download data from the [NCBI Aspera](https://www.ncbi.nlm.nih.gov/home/download/) server or download/upload data from/to JHU CIDR on the Bayview campus, then you will use Aspera.
 The Aspera license does not allow us to install the client for our users.
 You must install it yourself.
 You may either download the linux client from the aspera